Nelson Byrd Woltz Landscape Architects

-Nelson Byrd Woltz Landscape Architects (NBW) is an American landscape architecture firm based in New York, Charlottesville, and Houston, founded in 1985 by Warren T. Byrd Jr., and Susan Nelson, and led by Thomas Woltz.
+Nelson Byrd Woltz Landscape Architects (NBW) is an American landscape architecture firm based in New York, Charlottesville, and Houston, led by Thomas Woltz.

 History

 Warren Byrd and Susan Nelson founded Nelson Byrd Landscape Architects in 1985 in Charlottesville, Virginia.
 Thomas Woltz became a named partner in 2004 and sole owner of the firm in 2013.

+Notable Work

-The firm's work over the past ten years includes restoring damaged ecological landscapes and developing projects that combine agriculture, ecological restoration, and cultural use.
+The firm's notable work includes designing major public parks, restoring damaged ecological landscapes, and developing projects that combine agriculture, ecological restoration, and cultural use.

+At Memorial Park in Houston, the largest urban green space in Texas at 1,500 acres, the firm revitalized the drought-stricken landscape with native plantings and features including the Eastern Glades, the Land Bridge and Prairie, a running track, and a reconstructed stream.
+A 100-acre swath of the park will become a memorial to soldiers of the First World War, with a budget of $42 million as of 2025.

-At the Citygarden Sculpture Park, NBW transformed an unused plot within the 1.1-mile-long strip of open space called the Gateway Mall, into a series of meandering paths meant to evoke the nearby Mississippi River.
+At the Citygarden park and sculpture garden in St. Louis, NBW transformed an unused plot within the 1.1-mile-long strip of open space called the Gateway Mall, into a series of meandering paths meant to evoke the nearby Mississippi River.
 The park features sculptural work from contemporary and modern artists.
 The park opened in July 2009 and was conceived to be a “sculpture garden, urban park, and urban garden”.

-The Hudson Yards Plaza project at the Hudson Yards development in New York City is a series of elliptical forms that give shape to landscaped spaces.
-The attached 5 acre public square has 28,000 plants and 225 trees, located on the platform upon which Hudson Yards is built, which is itself located on top of an active train yard.
+The public square and gardens at Hudson Yards in New York City is a 5-acre (2 ha) landscaped space with 28,000 plants and 225 trees on a platform spanning dozens of active rail lines that generate intense heat from below, requiring intricate soil engineering and cooling systems.
 The plaza's southern side includes a canopy of trees, while the southeast entrance also contains a fountain.
 A "'seasonally expressive' entry garden" stands outside the entrance to the New York City Subway's 34th Street–Hudson Yards station.
 The plaza also connects to the High Line, an elevated promenade at its south end.

+Orongo Station in New Zealand is a 3,000-acre coastal farm where NBW's work combined ecological restoration, responsible agriculture, and cultural revitalization in consultation with local Maori people.

+NBW has been recognized for the design of memorials and historically sensitive sites including the Burial Ground for Enslaved People at Monticello, the Brooklyn Naval Cemetery Landscape, the John Jay Heritage Center, and the Georgia Institute of Technology EcoCommons.

+Additional notable landscape architecture projects include the Olana State Historic Site in New York, the Rothko Chapel in Houston, Bok Tower Gardens in Florida, Hudson Valley Shakespeare, and the Ismaili Center Houston.